ADumbDoor/Swim-Mill-Revamped/README.md

 ## Assignment Description

-The goal of this assignment is to become familiar with concurrent processing in Unix/Linux using [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html), become familiarized with man pages, and improve your abilities to work with low-level operating system commands.
+The goal of this assignment is to become familiar with concurrent processing in Unix/Linux using [shared memory](https://man7.org/linux/man-pages/man7/shm_overview.7.html), become familiarized with man pages, and improve your ability to work with low-level operating system commands.

 You will write a program that consists of three entirely separate executables:
 	1. A swim mill